meltano/sdk/docs/implementation/record_metadata.md

 # [SDK Implementation Details](./README.md) - Record Metadata

 The SDK supports record extract and load metadata.
-If `add_metadata_properties` is defined as a config option by the developer, and if the user sets `add_metadata_properties=True` within their own configuration, the following columns will be added to the stream:
+If `add_record_metadata` is defined as a config option by the developer, and if the user sets `add_record_metadata=True` within their own configuration, the following columns will be added to the stream:

 - `_sdc_extracted_at` - Timestamp indicating when the record was extracted the record from the source.